bjornsturmberg/EMUstack/PCPV/Docs/README-install_f2py-pcpv.txt

 8) Edit Fortran_pcpv/Makefile update paths and names to yours SS_LIB_LOCATION = /suphys/bjorn/Usyd_Running/f2pytest/PCPV/Fortran_pcpv/SSparse_install/lib
 ARPACK_LIB_LOCATION = /suphys/bjorn/Usyd_Running/f2pytest/PCPV/Fortran_pcpv/ARPACK
-ARPACK_NAME = SILLIAC
 UMFPACK_NAME = umf4_f77zwrapper.o
 #uncomment line 62
 #comment line 63 (this removes timing routines)

+9) Edit PCPV/Data/gmsh_conversion/Makefile
+selecting your fortran compiler on line 10.

+# FC = gfortran
+FC = ifort

+Make in this directory.

 9) make (paying close care to cross all your digits)

+11) 2 set of tests test_instalation installation test_local

+Open test_PCPV/test_case_* and make adjustments near the bottom as described there.
+Run tests once with loose constraints, if these all pass copy your results into ref/ and reset hard constraints for your future comparisons.

 10) cd all the way back to base of pcpv package in this case f2pytest/ then cd test_PCPV

-(find more digits to cross, steal from others by amputation if necissary) python nosetests
+python nosetests
 . = pass
 F = FAIL

-11) There may be many fails, these are probably related to using different versions of gmsh If tests all complete but with fails you will need to update the test references for your compilation.

-Open test_PCPV/test_case_* and make adjustments near the bottom as described there.
-Run tests once with loose constraints, if these all pass copy your results into ref/ and reset hard constraints for your future comparisons.

 12) That's all there is, there isn't any more.

+#######################################

+Re Makefiles - vayu links to arpack automatically if you load python 2.7.3 module load intel-fc/12.1.6.233 intel-cc/12.1.6.233 intel-mkl/12.1.6.233 python/2.7.3 python/2.7.3-matplotlib

+"check if suitesparse-metis-dev, arpack-dev (or whatever it's called), etc are installed on your machine already.
+If so, you're golden and skip to step X"

+When I suggested installing to a different location, I didn't mean inside the PCPV folder - I meant in ~/lib/ or on the computer's hard drive or something else.
+I think putting the libraries in the PCPV folder is a bad idea, but I don't know enough to know why.

+I haven't bothered with grammar or rephrasing, but I will pass on the advice once given to me by a Swiss mathematician:
+If you write an "if", then you must always follow it by a "then".
+I've found that rule is very useful for technical writing.